joey3001/caveman-speak/README.md

-# Grocery List Maker
+# Word Play

-## crate a list of grocery items, 10-26-2020
+## Plays with your words!, 10-26-2020

 ### Ben McFarland, Joe Nero

-Takes in inputed grocery items and puts the list in alphabetical order.
+Takes a sentence and changes the sentence only with those words

 ## Setup/Installation Requirements